Air Travel in South America

 Transportation Safety Considerations

-400 feet) up to an elevation of 10,000 to 15,000 feet and are mostly frequented by cargo trucks.
+Traveling up or down the Andes in Ecuador, Peru, and Bolivia by bus can be dangerous, and flying is definitely safer.
+These dirt roads lead from the Amazon basin (average elevation of 400 feet) up to 10,000 to 15,000 feet and are frequented mainly by cargo trucks.
 Avoid bus travel in the Amazon basin during the rainy season (October through April south of the equator), when dirt roads turn into mud.
-Flying
+Flying is your best option during this time.

 If you plan to visit nature parks and reserves in the Amazon, be wise and book a flight.
 Flights are cheap enough to make them a reasonable alternative to the long and precarious bus rides up or down the Andes.
 Most rainforest tours and excursions start from cities or towns with developed airports and paved runways connected by conventional commercial flights.
 On the other hand, if you are adventurous, be aware that many flights to remote areas will land at very primitive airports, often consisting of small clearings in the jungle with a dirt runway.

-A plane ready to land in Sao Paulo, Brazil. |
+A plane ready to land near the center of Sao Paulo, Brazil, an interesting airport location.

 Booking a Flight